jeremyjrnt/LaCC/README.md

 ## 🧪 Experiments

+Note: Some parts of the notebooks are not included in the project report.
+These were exploratory experiments to satisfy personal curiosity and should not be considered as part of the formal results.

 ### 1️⃣ Single-Word Decoding (Replication of Pereira et al. Exp.
 1)
 - **Goal**: Compare GloVe vs Word2Vec when decoding isolated concepts.
 - **Method**: Ridge regression decoder trained on voxel → embedding mapping.